>

 In Canada, like other major jurisdictions including the European Union and the United States, three of the core areas of competition/antitrust law are: (i) conspiracy (i.e., cartels); (ii) mergers (i.e., merger control laws); and (iii) abuse of dominance (i.e., monopoly laws).

-In general, under section 79 of the Competition Act (as amended in 2023), which is one of a number of reviewable matters under Part VIII, abuse of dominance can be established by the Competition Bureau or a private applicant to obtain a prohibition order where a dominant firm (or multiple firms in the case of joint dominance) engages in either: (i) a practice of anti-competitive acts; or (ii) conduct that has had, is having or is likely to have the effect of preventing or lessening competition substantially in a market in which a person has a plausible competitive interest and the effect is not the result of superior competitive performance.
+In general, under section 79 of the Competition Act, which is one of many other types of reviewable matters under Part VIII, abuse of dominance can be established by the Competition Bureau or a private applicant to obtain a prohibition order where a dominant firm (or multiple firms in the case of joint dominance) engages in either: (i) a practice of anti-competitive acts; or (ii) conduct that has had, is having or is likely to have the effect of preventing or lessening competition substantially in a market in which a person has a plausible competitive interest and the effect is not the result of superior competitive performance.

-A broader range of penalties are available where all three of the following elements are met: (i) dominance; (ii) a practice of anti-competitive acts; and (iii) a prevention or substantial lessening of competition in a market in which the person has a plausible competitive interest (see discussion below for the substantive elements of abuse of dominance under section 79 and penalties).
+A broader range of penalties are also available where all three of the following elements are met: (i) dominance; (ii) a practice of anti-competitive acts; and (iii) a prevention or substantial lessening of competition in a market in which the person has a plausible competitive interest.
+In 2023, the abuse of dominance provisions of the Competition Act were broadened to make it easier for the Competition Bureau or a private applicant to prove abuse of dominance.
+For a more detailed discussion of the substantive elements of abuse of dominance under section 79, see below.

-In Canada, like other major jurisdictions, it is not mere dominance per se in a market that is prohibited, unless one of the types of anti-competitive conduct set out in section 79 of the Competition Act is also met and, to obtain certain types of remedies, also a prevention or substantial lessening of competition.
+In Canada, like other major jurisdictions, it is not mere dominance per se in a market that is prohibited, unless one of the types of anti-competitive conduct set out in section 79 of the Competition Act is also met.
+In addition, to obtain certain types of remedies a prevention or substantial lessening of competition in a relevant market must also be proven.

-Canada’s modern abuse of dominance provisions were first introduced by the current Competition Act, which came into force in 1986 and replaced the former Combines Investigation Act.
+Canada’s modern civil abuse of dominance provisions were first introduced by the current Competition Act, which came into force in 1986 and replaced the former criminal monopolization provisions in the former Combines Investigation Act.

 2023 AMENDMENTS TO ABUSE OF DOMINANCE PROVISIONS